mayaanne/foundations/week-1/git-and-github-intro/git-new-repo-github-pages-blog.md

 [Week 1 Home](../)

-# git Setup New Repo, create GitHub pages Blog
+# Setup new Repo, create GitHub pages Blog Challenge

 ## Learning Competencies
 By the end of this you should be able to: